Championships: 1908, 1911, 1952, 1956, 1957, 1965, 1967, 1993, 1994, 1996, 1997, 1999, 2000, 2001, 2003, 2007, 2008, 2009, 2011, 2013

 - David de Gea

-The historical Manchester United team stats are quite astounding.
-They’ve won a record 20 league titles and 21 FA Community Shields, 12 FA Cups, five League Cups and three Champions Leagues.
-In addition, United have won a FIFA Club World Cup, the European Cup Winners’ Cup and the UEFA Super Cup.
+The historical Manchester United stats are quite astounding.
+They’ve won a record 20 league titles and 21 FA Community Shields, 12 FA Cups, five League Cups, and three Champions Leagues.
+In addition, United have won a FIFA Club World Cup, the European Cup Winners’ Cup, and the UEFA Super Cup.

 The Munich Air Disaster of 1958 dramatically altered the course of the club.
 23 people lost their lives, including eight Manchester United players and Matt Busby briefly stepped down as manager due to his injuries.
 Despite the tragedy, Manchester United were the first English team to win the European Cup, in 1968.

 Sir Alex Ferguson is the most decorated and iconic Manchester United manager, and he served as coach from 1986-2013.
 The Scotsman won 38 trophies, including a ridiculous 13 league titles, five FA Cups, and two UEFA Champions Leagues.
 In 1999, the Red Devils won the Premier League, FA Cup, and Champions League.
 They became the first English club to ever win all three in the same season.

 The most important Manchester United stats in the Premier League era are led by Wayne Rooney, Ryan Giggs and Edwin van der Sar.
 Rooney is Man U’s leading scorer, while Giggs and Van der Sar lead the assist and clean sheet categories.

 Manchester United are one of the most heavily supported clubs in the world.
 Their biggest rivals are Liverpool, Manchester City and Arsenal.
 As of 2022, Manchester United’s last trophy was the 2016-17 Europa League.
 With the win they became just the fifth club to win all three original UEFA competitions.